ChrisWellsWood/carpyt/README.md

 ### Why don't the commands you've listed in the getting started section actually work?

-The do work, saw them running in my head movies.
+They do work, I saw them running in my head movies.

 ### I'm not sure about this project, it seems a bit rubbish...